selinon/demo/README.md

 # selinon-demo

+# THIS DEMO IS OBSOLETED AND NO LONGER MAINTAINED, PLEASE SEE [demo-deployment](https://github.com/selinon/demo-deployment) FOR NEW DEMO.

 Demo for Selinon implementation.
 Please visit [Selinon](https://github.com/selinon/selinon) for more info.

 Is this project helpful?
 [Send me a simple warm message](https://saythanks.io/to/fridex)!